Categories

 • No soaps/moisturisers with chemicals – can irritate and cause infections.

 • Pelvic Floor Exercises regularly – start with one of our pelvic floor and core programs see results within 2 weeks.
-See Programs
+(See programs

-• No straining to urinate or do number 2’s – This puts extra pressure on your pelvic floor muscles with and increase in your intra-abdominal pressure downwards.
+• No straining to urinate or do number 2’s – This puts extra pressure on your pelvic floor muscles by increasing your intra-abdominal pressure downwards.
 This can lead to a pelvic floor dysfunction or to a risk of prolapse.
-Instead lean forwards, lift up your heel so you’re on your toes and relax your muscles.
+Instead lean forwards with your trunk, lift up your heels so you’re on your toes and relax your pelvic floor muscles.

-• Pelvic floor muscles activated and on when doing other weights or lifting anything including your baby.
+• Pelvic floor muscles activated when doing weights or lifting anything including your baby.
 This is where you reach a functional level of pelvic floor control.
 It will make you feel stronger and also protect you from a possible pelvic floor dysfunction or risk of prolapse.

 • Good quality collagen for type 1 and II fibres to help improve the quality of your muscles and ligaments surrounding your pelvic floor.
-Like my favourite here

 Pregnancy & Birth